leo-vitor/to-do-app/README.md

 # to-do-app
-to-do app made to implemente CRUD using IONIC
+to-do app made to implement CRUD using IONIC

-This project was made with the intention of implementing CRUD using IONIC..
-It is a task management application.
+This project was made with the intention of implementing CRUD using IONIC.
+It is a simple task management application.
 Enjoy!

 ![image](https://user-images.githubusercontent.com/24318314/209416822-19570412-7b29-48a5-9f02-e1dfb3da8bd2.png)